HarrisonStrand/CoLAB/worklog.md

 830-10am: Add Profile values to userprofile component.
 Add research for react checkboxes and firestore
 10-11am: Add research for updating user profile information
 11-1210pm: Add research for formik and yup for profile form submitting
+1-2pm: Add more research for formik and yup for state handling.
+Add media queries research for wrapping a main theme

 ```